 After passing through Capital Reef, we got back to I-70 and slept on an exit ramp like a trucker (queue Convoy).
 We slept for about 5 hours and then got back on the road, headed to Arches, which took us a few more hours, but being as it was morning, we had plenty of time to drive through the park when we got there, which we did.
 We could not get out and hike around because we had the dogs and they are not allowed on trails.
 Sad, but understandable, because people are terrible and ruined it for everyone by allowing their dogs off leash and to poop everywhere without cleaning it up.
 We drove as much of the park as we could and headed south.

 After leaving Arches, which was beautiful and you should visit, we were going to go to Canyon Lands, but the wife was not feeling wonderful and we wanted to get home, so we passed.
-Our next destination was Four Corners, which is the meeting point of the four states in the Area, Nevada, Arizona, New Mexico and Colorado.
+Our next destination was Four Corners, which is the meeting point of the four states in the Area, Utah, Arizona, New Mexico and Colorado.
 I have been, my wife had not.
 When we got all the way down there, it cost $30 dollars a person, so again, we skipped.
 While this is cool, the price was insane for what it is, and they recently discovered using modern mapping and GPS it is not in the proper location.
 If you have not been, consider it, but do not base a whole route on it.

 We also had to take some back roads which resulted in the following photos.